fergonco/fergonco.github.io/_posts/2018-10-12-Form-based authentication on single page applications with Spring Security.md

 date: 2018-10-12
 ---

-In this post I'll show how to change the default log in behavior of Spring Boot + Spring Security in order to adapt it to Singe Page Applications (SPA).
-The default login workflow in Spring Security is as follows:
+In this post I'll show how to change the default form based authentication behavior in Spring Security in order to adapt it to Singe Page Applications (SPA).
+The default workflow is as follows:

-- When accessing a protected resource without being authenticated, it redirects to the login page (Spring Security generates a page automatically for you if there is none).
+- When a user accesses a protected resource without being authenticated, it redirects to the login page (Spring Security generates a page automatically for you if there is none).
 - When the login succeeds, it redirects to the root of the application.
 - On a successful logout, it redirects to *http://localhost:8080/login?logout*

-However, on a SPA we don't want to reload the page and we will be doing login using an Ajax call.
-Our desired behavior would be as follows:
+However, on a SPA we don't want to reload the page.
+Instead we will be sending the user credentials with an asynchronous call.
+Our desired workflow would be as follows:

 - Return 403 (Forbiden) if the resource is protected and user is no autenticated.
 - On successful login return 200 (OK).
 If login fails, return 401 (Unauthorized).
 - On a successful logout return 200 (OK).

+The code shown in the following points can be found here: https://github.com/fergonco/spring-form-based-auth.

 ## Default login workflow

-Create a new project using with Spring Initializr (https://start.spring.io/) selecting "Web", "Security" and "DevTools" as technologies.
+If you want to do the next steps by yourself you can create a new project using with Spring Initializr (https://start.spring.io/), selecting "Web", "Security" and "DevTools" as technologies.

 We create now a static resource that we want to protect, *secret.txt*, in the *src/main/resources/static* folder containing something like: